Telepact/telepact/README.md

 However, gRPC lacks overall accessibility due to reliance on libraries in a finite number of programming languages and expectation to generate code.
-And there are some API design limitations with gRPC, such as prohibitive rules with lists (i.e. repeated values) as well as a weak error model at the protocol layer which has limited patching at the library level across the gRPC ecosystem.
+And there are some API design limitations with gRPC, such as prohibitive rules with lists (i.e. repeated values), a lack of distinction between null and undefined, and a weak error model at the protocol layer which has prompted patching at the library level with limited coverage across the gRPC ecosystem.

 ## Why not GraphQL?

-GraphQL is a highly accessible API technology that features a unique query language to dynamically build data payloads as needed from a pre-crafted set of server-side functions.
-However, GraphQL tends to create its pristine client development experience at the expense of server-side development, as an understanding of the query model is required to properly design the functions that plug into that query engine.
-And in some cases, lifting complex data joins out of a database and into server memory may be prohibitively slow for some large data sets.
-It does features a rich data model, but it lacks support for common programming idioms, such as variable maps.
+GraphQL is a unique API technology that features a custom query language to dynamically build data payloads from a pre-crafted set of server-side functions.
+While consumption of the "graph" is extremely expressive for clients, construction of the graph's backing functions places a modest burden on server-side development to properly and efficiently integrate the query engine with the backing database.
+GraphQL also has limited accessibility as clients largely rely on GraphQL libraries to construct the query strings so as to minimize parse error risk.
+GraphQL does feature a rich data model, but it lacks support for common programming idioms, such as variable maps.
 While binary serialization is technically possible through manual configuration, it is largely not observed in practice due to the accessibility tax it would incur on both servers and clients.

 ## Why jAPI?